jasonballinger/raspi-templog/README.md

 I haven't set up the ```pip``` package yet.
 I will update this README when I have.
 ## Tutorial
 Now that you have installed the program, let's go ahead and teach you how to use it.
 By modifying the **crontab** document, you have made it so that the script will start on startup.
 If you would like to see the CPU Temperature data, just go ahead and open a Terminal window and type ```cat cpu_temp.csv```.
 If you would like to see a graph, go to your Terminal window and type ```mousepad /home/pi/Documents/raspi-templog/templog.py``` and uncomment line 32 or ```graph(temp)```.
-## Code Breakdown
-I didn't really comment my code this time around, so here's a little bit of a breakdown.
-Lines 1-3 are just imports, so nothing really fancy.
-Line 5 is a variable making it so that the code doesn't stretch all over the screen and I can type ```cpu``` instead of ```CPUTemperature``` Lines 7-9 initialize the plotting mechanism.
-Lines 11-13 log the data to a CSV file.
-Lines 15-21 graph the data and 23-27 is a while loop that keeps this all running.
-Line 26 is commented out by default.
-But, if you would like to see a graph instead of a line, go ahead and uncomment that.
-This log updates every second (1000 milliseconds).
 ## Screenshots
 No screenshots yet.
 Still working on getting those out.
 ## License